-The 2015 Capital Projects Fund decreased its fund balance due to the construction of the new auxiliary gym and other capital projects.
+The 2018 Capital Projects Fund decreased its fund balance due to the construction of the new Elementary building.
 The entire fund balance is restricted for capital projects.

-The 2018 Capital Projects Fund is a new fund this year and the fund balance is due to the face value of debt and minimal expenditures related to this project prior to year-end.
+The 2019 Capital Projects Fund is a new fund this year and the fund balance is due to the face value of debt and minimal expenditures related to this project prior to year-end.
 The entire fund balance is restricted for capital projects.